icerpc/slicec/README.md

 ```shell
 cargo llvm-cov --html
 ```
-This will generate an HTML report in `target/llvm-cov/html/`.
+This will generate an HTML report in the `target/llvm-cov/html` directory.

-However, you can easily view the report after generating it with:
+Additionally, you can easily view the report after generating it with the `open` flag:
 ```shell
 cargo llvm-cov --open
 ```